by Brian Tomasik

 Illusions about productivity vs. wasting time

-I sometimes find a similar misconception about what it looks like to be "productive."
+We might summarize the previous paragraph as follows: "It seems like everything that's good for you is hard, but actually, most things that are good for you are easy."
+There can be a similar misconception regarding what it looks like to be productive with one's work: "It seems like everything that's productive requires effortful labor, but actually, many forms of productivity are easy and fun."
 In the misguided interpretation, productivity consists in using willpower to get through a task that's not something you'd intrinsically prefer to do -- e.g., finishing a school assignment, completing a write-up for your job, taking out the garbage, or doing your taxes.
-People seem to give particular praise for accomplishing non-fun activities, and to some extent this makes sense: The motivation that comes from being recognized is most needed to encourage people to do things they don't enjoy.
+People seem to give particular praise for accomplishing non-fun activities, and to some extent this makes sense: the motivation that comes from being commended is most needed to encourage people to do things they don't enjoy.
 But sometimes this praise of hard work goes too far and incentivizes people to do hard things over easier things that would be just as valuable.

 For example, I often hear people explain how Facebook is a waste of time.
 People feel guilty reading blog posts rather than crunching numbers on an Excel sheet for their job.
 And so on.
 But is it really the case that Facebook and blog posts waste time compared with the alternative?
 Of course, it depends what you're reading.
 Spending a whole day browsing cat pictures may be a waste of time, if only because of the diminishing returns to knowledge from doing so.
 But a lot of what I read on Facebook, blog posts, etc. is actually quite valuable, and it broadens my view of the world.
 Even "trivial" things like what happened to your friend yesterday are useful in moderation by providing data to your model of how social relations operate, what people's intuitive reactions are, and so on.
 Unless your life's work is very specialized in a field that doesn't involve people, this is important information to know about.